-Dr. Rachel Remen, M.D. says, “When people are talking . . . listen to what they’re saying.
+Dr. Rachel Remen, author of Kitchen Table Wisdom, wrote, “When people are talking . . . listen to what they’re saying.
 Care about it.
 Don’t interrupt.”

-Dr. Remen says, “When we interrupt what someone is saying to let them know that we understand, we move the focus of attention to ourselves.
-When we listen, they know we care.
+Dr. Remen goes on to write, “When we listen, people know we care.
 Many people with cancer talk about the relief of having someone just listen.
 A loving silence often has far more power to heal and to connect than the most well-intentioned words.”

 Karen Mulder